syedkashanzikra/onlinecompiler/README.md

 ### Compile Code (POST `/api/compile`)

-**Description**: This endpoint accepts code and a programming language, compiles the code, and returns the output.
+**Description**: This endpoint accepts code and the programming language, compiles the code, and returns the output or an error message.

 #### Request Body: